s-abdale/cherry-react-demo/README.md

 # React app exploration

 Hello Weekend Sprinters!
 This repo has some notes on what we covered in our call today, specifically React router dom and Links.
-To see more, check out the new pages.
+To see more, check out the new pages!
+I'll be adding to this in a separate branch :)

 Quick note on what broke during the demo, react-router-dom hadn't been installed so I fixed it by running the following command in my terminal:
   ```npm i react-router-dom```